 The number of office visits required depends on the diagnosis and the age of the patient.
 Neuro-Vision therapy programs typically involve one to two in-office sessions throughout the week, for a varying number of months depending on need.
 We usually prescribe home exercises to reinforce office therapy.

 Orthoptics means to straighten the eye with exercises.
-Depending on the diagnosis, sometimes the Neuro-vision therapy program will include orthoptics.
+Depending on the diagnosis, sometimes the Neuro-therapy program will include orthoptics.
 However, there is much more to Neuro-vision therapy than just orthoptics, for example it Neuro-vision therapy includes:

 1. The Bates Method - Self-Directed Vision Improvement Invented in the 1920s The Bates Method is NOT to be confused with Vision Therapy.
 The Bates Method was invented by W.H.
 Bates, an ophthalmologist who wrote Perfect Sight Without Glasses in 1920!
 Optometric Vision Therapy, on the other hand, has continued to evolve into the 21st century with new research, treatment technologies, and cross-disciplinary work with medical professionals, such as neurologists, occupational therapists, audiologists, etc.